bekk/bekk-christmas/post/react/10-000-commits-later-switching-to-react-native-in-2017.md

 A total of **10,000 commits** have been made by **33 contributors** across **5 teams.**.
 Nearly 50 pull-requests from 14 authors was merged the past week.
 Our ability to deliver on business requirements have been strengthened.
 Looking back on our big choice of 2017, it’s truly awe-inspiring to see how big an effect a simple technology choice can have on helping teams reach lofty goals.

 No technology is a silver bullet.
 React Native surely isn’t either.
 But it does have some truly wonderful effects on an impatient, agile, modern development organization that Swift, Kotlin or C# currently can’t offer, in my opinion.
-It’ll be interesting to see the evolution of SwiftUI and Flutter over the next years!